NULIAE/nul_census_custom/docs/autopopulate.md

 | Org     | Does affiliate do a marketing kit and/or pamphlet?                 | field_marketing_kit_or_pamphlet  | custom_1095            | n/a           |

 ## Service Areas
+Auto Populated from last years census in drupal.
-These are paragraphs so there could be more than one, They are populated from last years census
+These are paragraphs so there could be more than one.

 ## Employees and Board members
-Populated from last years census
+Auto Populated from last years census in drupal